Index

 Stable and Appropriate Accommodation Among Secondary Mental Health Service Users

 Fingertips presents information on the percentage of people in contact with secondary mental health services who are in stable and appropriate accommodation.
-For 2020/21, the percentage in Hull at 70% was much higher than England (58%).
+For 2020/21, the percentage in Hull at 70% was much higher than England (58%), although the percentages were considerably higher among Hull women (78%) compared to Hull men (63%).

 Compared with benchmark